How to Become a Good SEO Expert

 Trust

 Trust is the most critical factor in SEO.
-You can only build trust if you have a relationship with your users first, and that relationship starts with trust.
+You can only build trust if you have a relationship with your users first, and that relationship begins with trust.

 You must deliver on your promises and maintain consistent results.